 For this tour we will convene at the IHG Army Hotel Wainwright Hall on the grounds of Joint Base Myer-Henderson Hall (formerly Fort Myer) between 3:00 and 5:00 pm on Sunday.
 The trip ends on Friday after our morning ride, last picnic lunch and return to the hotel, approximately 2:00 p.m..

-Joint Base Myer-Henderson Hall is open to the public, but entry requires a security screening of your Drivers License information be completed in advance, on-line.
-Once you register, your confirmation email will include a link to the Army's Automated Installation Entry Visitor Website.
-Once you complete that form, you'll receive an email with a pass (similar to an Airline boarding pass) that you'll print out or have on your phone to show at the gate.
+Joint Base Myer-Henderson Hall (JBMHH) is an active military base.
+While it is open to the public, all Tour participants will have to complete a background check and receive a Visitor's Pass prior to arrival.
+More than a month prior to the Tour, I will send you information via separate email, with a link to the JBMHH Automated Installation Entry (AIE) Visitor Website, where you will apply on-line for that Visitors Pass.
+The form requires your personal information including your state Drivers License information as well as your Social Security Number.
+Once you complete that application, you'll receive an email with a pass (similar to an Airline boarding pass) that you'll print out or have on your phone to show at the gate.

 If you are driving, you'll drive to the Base, show your Security pass, and proceed to the hotel.
 Parking will be free, safe and secure all week!